Rich and tender slow cooker lamb ragu is perfect for serving with pappardelle or polenta; this dish makes a perfectly cozy family Sunday meal.

 Make in advance

-You can cook the dish in advance, transfer everything to another pot, let cool and refrigerate until ready to serve.
+You can cook the dish in advance, transfer everything to another pot, let it cool, and refrigerate until ready to serve.
 Reheat on the stovetop before serving.

-Alternatively, you can brown the meat on the stove, make the sauce on the stovetop as well.
+Alternatively, you can brown the meat on the stove and make the sauce on the stovetop as well.
 Let everything cool and keep refrigerated until the next day or when ready to cook in the slow cooker.

 What to do with leftovers?